ashish-greycube/jodit_html_editor/README.md

 * Creates a new HTML field to render Jodit on doctype UI
 * Ultimately, stores value in hidden TextEditor field

+### Limitations
+* All Jodit Limitation apply which includes- doesn't support Fontawesome-icons.

 ### Installation Steps

 Step 1) One time to get app